After Using a Meat Slicer You Should Work to Preserve It

 Turn on the Slicing Machine

 Plug your slicing machine into power and switch it on.
-At this point, the blade will start rotating pretty fast, so be careful in your handling.
+At this point, the blade will start rotating pretty fast, so be careful when handling it.

 Slice the Meat

-The key to carrying out this step right is to be calm and gentle.
+Be gentle and careful when you clean the slicer.
 For electric slicers, push the sliding tray forward slowly.
 Once sliced, pull the tray towards you.

 Unplug the Machine